 You might already be working as an Assistant Manager in social care but looking to take on a bigger challenge.
 Perhaps you have the relevant experience but are currently working part-time and want to increase your hours.
 Maybe you’ve been on a career break and seeking a return to full-time employment.
-Whatever the reason, if you’d like the opportunity to help manage the day-to-day operations for the elderly, The Fremantle Trust could have just the job for you.
+Whatever the reason, if you’d like the opportunity to help manage the day-to-day operations for the elderly (and deputise for the manager when required), The Fremantle Trust could have just the job for you.

-You must have previous experience working within a residential home for the elderly; you will also have an NVQ Level 3 qualification.
-Although a dementia qualification is desirable, it is not essential.
+You must have previous experience working within a residential home and have a QCF level 3 qualification or equivalent.
 You will be required to provide leadership and management throughout day-to-day operations, whilst ensuring high quality care and support is delivered at all times.
 Your management style will inspire staff to deliver excellence in all aspects of their work and to develop both personally and professionally.
 You should have a clear understanding of care and knowledge of all CQC standards and whilst being compassionate, caring and hardworking, you have a good standard of literacy and numeracy too.
 Specialist knowledge of the client group is also vital, in a role where treating everyone with respect and dignity and doing all you can to help enhance their quality of life will be key to your success.

 If that sounds like the kind of good news you're looking for, why not get in touch?
 You can find out more by visiting fremantletrust.org